harrisonized/harrisonized.github.io/_posts/2023-11-15-r-scripting.md

 #### Imports

 Most of the time, people just use `library()` or `source()`, but this is not ideal for two reasons.
 First, if you have many library imports, changing the order of those imports will change which functions are loaded in your namespace.
 Second, for large packages like `dplyr`, clogging up the namespace with `dplyr` functions is not good for memory footprint of your program and can cause unexpected hidden behaviors.
-To get around this, you can use the [import package](https://cran.r-project.org/web/packages/import/vignettes/import.html#basic-usage) to import specific functions.
+To get around this, you can use the [import package](https://cran.r-project.org/web/packages/import/vignettes/import.html#basic-usage) to restrict your import to specific functions.

 ```R
 import::from(magrittr, "%>%")